Get Pre-Approved Online In Minutes

 A pre-qualification can be a helpful tool when conducting a home search but doesn’t have the same weight as a pre-approval.
 The key difference between a pre-qualification and a pre-approval is verification.

 A pre-qualification simply takes information you input and gives an approval assuming the information you provided is true and accurate.
 A pre-approval requires some proof that the information is accurate.
 You usually need to provide some basic information like pay stubs to verify income and a credit check.
-Many mortgage companies like IntroLend only require a soft inquiry credit which does not affect your score.
+Many mortgage companies only require a soft credit inquiry which does not affect your score.
 You can be much more confident in your home search with a pre-approval than a pre-qualification, and it only takes a few extra steps once you’ve submitted your application.

-Your IntroLend loan officer will tell you in advance when a “hard” inquiry is done.
+Your loan officer will tell you in advance when a “hard” inquiry is done.
 This part of the process does not happen until you have found a property and want to move forward with one of the loan options discussed with your loan officer.

 You’re pre approved!
 Now what?

-Your IntroLend loan officer will let you know the amount you have been pre-approved for and give you a pre-approval letter.
+Your loan officer will let you know the amount you have been pre-approved for and give you a pre-approval letter.
 They may even share that pre-approval letter directly with your real estate agent with your permission.
 The pre-approval letter will have an expiration date on it that will generally be 90 days from application date.

 What if my home search takes longer than 90 days?